monzo/progression-framework/frameworks/operations/ops-leadership.md

           - "Communicates their area’s role within the larger mission of the company."
           - "Effectively communicates company vision, short and long term goals to team."
           - "Communicates to those high up to advocate for team."
-          - "Empowers and unblocks team to grow their network at Monzo and beyond."
+          - "Empowers and unblocks team to grow their network at Bright and beyond."
           - "Suggests new partnerships and facilitates relationship building with other groups and group leads."
       - level: 5
         criteria:
-          - "Communicates beyond Monzo regarding their area in settings that they can prepare for with the help of others."
+          - "Communicates beyond Bright regarding their area in settings that they can prepare for with the help of others."
           - "Confident, clear communicator at All Hands etc. Simplifies messages for teams."
-          - "Seamlessly partners with other teams and leads to drive Monzo business goals forward."
+          - "Seamlessly partners with other teams and leads to drive Bright business goals forward."
           - "Drives success both within their team and within the organisation across several teams."
       - level: 6
         criteria:
-          - "Confidently delivers high-impact, clear, inspiring communications to Monzo and beyond using story-telling, frameworks & case-studies to simplify complex messages with crystal clear clarity including spontaneously (e.g. large format Q&A)"
+          - "Confidently delivers high-impact, clear, inspiring communications to Bright and beyond using story-telling, frameworks & case-studies to simplify complex messages with crystal clear clarity including spontaneously (e.g. large format Q&A)"
           - "Works tirelessly to keep different moving parts aligned."
           - "Connects up silo’d/duplicate work."
           - "Builds culture of knowledge sharing and documenting."
           - "Champions what teams are doing to wider company to clear their path."
-          - "Never seen to put own team / area ahead of other Monzo teams."
+          - "Never seen to put own team / area ahead of other Bright teams."
           - "Can manoeuvre through complex political situations effectively and quietly."
           - "Policy of “no surprises” by proactively communicating major changes to senior leaders and your team so people are not caught off-guard."
           - "Builds lifelong relationships."